-For many sleepers, skipping the pillow can hurt their posture, lead to further back pain and neck pain, and even cause chronic headaches.
+For many sleepers, skipping the pillow can hurt their posture, lead to further back pain and neck pain, and even cause chronic headaches or exacerbate migraines.
 This is because having no support under your head causes the neck to crane downwards for the entire night, which causes tension and uneven muscle strain in that area—especially for back sleepers and side sleepers.

 Back and Side Sleepers